Coseer

 Nadia Zarrouk

-Coseer Co-founder and Cosmetic Engineering Specialist
+Coseer Co-founder and Cosmetic Engineering Consultant

-What “Performance” Really Means?
+What "Performance" Really Means

 In beauty, performance isn't a feeling, it's a measurable outcome.